 HTML, making some of their content hard to read.

-For example, Content written in HTML may not render properly. depicts a table that was written in
+For example, the following figure depicts a table that was written in

 When reformatted to Markdown, the table became cleaner and easier to read:

 A PR that addresses this check can be found here.

 HTML are usually enclosed in tags which begin and end with angle brackets